 - 1. Benefits include travel allowance, housing allowance, pension fund and medical aid subsidy. - ^{2.} Shares awarded to vest equally in June 2024 and June 2025 based on a VWAP of R119,61.

-Directors' interests
+Remuneration report continued Directors' interests

 As at 31 March 2023, the directors had the following interest in the company's issued shares: